hamadhassan/Saqi-One/README.md

-# University Student Diary Management System
+# Saqi One

-USDMS will help reconnect with parents, manage day-to-day routine, and digitally save memory.
+Saqi One will help reconnect with parents, manage day-to-day routine, and digitally save memory.

 # Users of Application
 There are two types of login first parents and second admin student.
-# Wireframe
+# Screens
 ## Student
 ### Sigin In
 ![sigin in](https://user-images.githubusercontent.com/96945594/172011388-24420289-3043-412e-9162-1ab062a8ef79.JPG)